jangid/jangid/README.md

 - 🔭 I’m currently working on a collaborative investment application
 - 🌱 An Emacs user... always found tweaking it.
-- 💬 Ask me about Lexers, Parsers, Emacs, C, C++, Rust
+- 💬 Ask me about Emacs, C, C++, Rust
 - 📫 How to reach me: Email address in my profile